How to share updates (and why they increase public trust)

 If these updates are regular and helpful, stakeholders will feel informed and part of the process.
 This will create buy-in and increased trust in the process, even if they may not agree with final decisions.

-A Done/doing update is a simple blog or news post with links to more information for context if needed.
+Provide regular updates with a simple blog, newsletter, or news post.
+Use links to more context if needed.

-• A section called “doing” that explains what the team is working on the following week.
+• What the team is working on next.

-• A way for people to give feedback, like a link to a comment form or Github.
+• A way for people to give feedback.

 Mantras